csommerl/js120/lesson2/lesson2_notes.md

 #### Direct Ways

-instead of property access notation, there are two *direct* ways to determine whether an object has a property:
+Instead of property access notation, there are two *direct* ways to determine whether an object has a property:

 1. the `in` operator: `prop in obj`
 2. the `hasOwnProperty` method: `obj.hasOwnProperty(prop)`